ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 dhcp-authoritative
 ```

-Add this to the contents of `dnsmasq` configuration file,
+Add this to the contents of `/etc/dnsmasq.conf`.
-which sits at `/opt/homebrew/etc/dnsmasq.conf`.
-Don't restart `dnsmasq` yet.

 ### DNS server configuration